 4. There are little things you can do to make your substitute feel at home in your classroom.

 The first thing a substitute teacher needs to do when they enter your classroom is to put down their coat, bag, and whatever other essentials they have brought along with them.
 Teachers have a place where they keep these essentials in their own room.

 Your substitute teacher does not want to rifle through your cabinets to find a safe place for their personal items.
 Please leave a quick note telling your substitute where they can safely store their things for the day.

-Having a place to safely keep items makes a substitute teacher much more comfortable to be in your classroom without worrying about students’ sticky fingers and curiosity at new and different personal items.
-It also makes a big difference when it comes to making us feel welcome.
+Having a place to safely keep items makes a substitute teacher much more comfortable in your classroom.
+It also eases the worry about students’ sticky fingers and curiosity at new and different personal items.
+It makes a big difference when it comes to making us feel welcome.